Diseconomies of Scale: Why Software Slows Down as Companies Grow

 - Document decisions, not just code.
 Future engineers need to understand why, not just what.

-The goal isn't to eliminate complexity—it's to make complexity manageable.
-Turn coordination from a tax into a competitive advantage.
+The goal isn’t to eliminate complexity.
+It’s to make complexity manageable.

 This isn’t a technology problem.
 It’s a systems problem.
 And systems thinking doesn’t come from AWS.

-It comes from leaders who see that software is people solving problems together.
+It comes from how people decide, hand off, and understand work.
 Code is just the medium.